Toad (band): History

-They waited until 1974 to release their third album, Dreams, which featured the popular single 'Purple Haze'.
+In 1975, they released their third album, Dreams, which contained all original songs, a mix of hard rock, progressive rock and blues rock.
+They also released a cover version of the Hendrix composition "Purple Haze" on a single with a B-side of Toad original "Making You Feel Right".
+The two songs were included as bonus tracks on a later re-release of Dreams.

 Their history after that is largely undocumented except for a live album recorded in Geneva during 1978 and a studio album released in the early 1990s with different versions of the band.
 The rest of the 1970s and 1980s were spent appearing on a few compilations, releasing live albums and performing while slowly fading into relative obscurity.
 Sometime between 1979 and 1988, bassist Fröhlich left the group and was replaced by Kelvin Bullen.
-After he too departed from the group in the early 1990s, he was replaced by André Buser, who would remain with the band until its end.
+After he departed in the early 1990s, he was replaced by André Buser, who would remain with the band until its end.
 In 1986, Toad made an appearance at the St. Gallen Open Air Festival in St. Gallen, Switzerland.

-In 1993, Toad released the studio album, Stop This Crime.
+In 1993, Toad released the studio album Stop This Crime.
 Following its release, drummer Lampis departed from the group and was replaced by Claudio Salsi, who remained until Toad broke up.
 Lampis went on to create a school in Sardinia.
 In 1994, Toad played a concert in Brienz, Switzerland, which provided the material for the live album, The Real Thing.
 In about 1995, Toad broke up, following which the album Hate To Hate was released.
 It contained the same tracks as Stop This Crime, but with a different cover and title.

 Vergeat went on a solo career, releasing many albums over the years.
 He then formed and toured with his own band, the Vic Vergeat Band.
-He still records and plays live to this day, mostly in Europe.
+He died on 1 November 2023 from an undisclosed cause.
 The other former members went on to other groups or retired from the music business.

 The band never achieved great success outside of their own country, but were influential on the Swiss heavy metal movement during the 1980s, influencing Krokus and Celtic Frost.
 They saw renewed interest in the early 2000s among the European hard rock scene.
 Their albums have been re-released and remastered for new generation of listeners and a CD boxed set, packaged to look like miniature vinyl records was released.